-- 1.1 The officials must be present in their referee uniforms at least 45 minutes before the scheduled starting time of each match. - 1.2 The 1st, 2nd, Challenge and reserve referees as well as the scorers and line judges should submit themselves to the alcohol test (if it will be applied), carried out by the medical doctor of the organizer. - 1.3 If the 1st referee has not arrived in due time, the 2nd referee should begin the procedures of the match, after requesting authorization from the Control Committee. - 1.4 If the 1st referee fails to arrive or has not successfully passed the alcohol test or heshe is not able to conduct the match for any medical reason, the 2nd referee should conduct the match as 1st referee and the reserve referee takes the place of the 2nd referee.
-In the case that there is no reserve referee the organizer together with the acting 1st referee have to decide who is to act as 2nd referee.
+- 1.1 The officials must be present in their referee uniforms at least 60 minutes before the scheduled starting time of each match. - 1.2 The 1st, 2nd, Challenge, 3rd, and reserve referees as well as the scorers and line judges should submit themselves to the alcohol test (if it will be applied), carried out by the medical doctor of the organizer.
+If there is an alcohol test, all referees will enter to the competition area after alcohol test to check playing area and necessary equipment for the match. - 1.3 If the 1st referee has not arrived in due time, the 2nd referee should begin the procedures of the match, after requesting authorization from the Game Technical Delegate - 1.4 If the 1st referee fails to arrive or has not successfully passed the alcohol test or he/she is not able to conduct the match for any medical reason, the 2nd referee should conduct the match as 1st referee and the reserve referee takes the place of the 2nd referee.

-2. During the match:
+2. During the match